acrolinx/platform-api/term-api.md

 ### Creation and Update of Entries and Terms

-Entries and their terms can be created and updated by `POST`ing the respective ACTIF or MultiTerm XML representation to `/entries`.
+Entries and their terms can be created and updated by `POST`ing the respective ACTIF or SDL MultiTerm XML representation to `/entries`.
 Whether an existing entry is updated or a new entry created crucially depends on the entry UUID specified in the sent data.